 - You can open the video file document in the “Document Browser” window and click on the video camera icon in the “Document Browser” toolbar.

 Alongside coding the video, the Multimedia Browser is also the perfect tool to help you transcribe video files.
 Transcribing videos is especially helpful for researchers using data gathering methods, such as interviews and observation.
-For our example project, we have created a transcript of the spoken word in Rudolph The Red-Nosed Reindeer to be able to analyze the dialogue in the scenes in more detail at a later stage.
+For our example project, we have created a transcript of what we see in the videos to be able to analyze the actions of the elephants in more detail at a later stage.

 To begin transcribing, right-click on a point in the waveform from which you want to start the transcription and select ‘Transcribe’ in the context menu.
-You can now use timestamps to link your transcript to the video, making it easier to find the specific segments later.
-For more tips and tricks around transcribing video and audio data with MAXQDA 2018, check out our how-to video tutorial on transcription below.
+You can now use timestamps to link your transcript to the video, making it easier to find specific segments later.
+For more tips and tricks around transcribing video and audio data with MAXQDA 2020, check out our how-to video tutorial on transcription below.
 You can also use MAXQDA’s spellchecking function to check for spelling errors within your transcript!

 Create Video Images

 Another useful function of MAXQDA’s Multimedia Browser is the creation of video images.
 While transcribing, you can create and save specific images as individual ‘documents’ in the “Document System” window so that you can investigate them further later.
 Simply click the camera icon on the right side of the control panel to copy a video image to your clipboard.
 You can then code the image on its own or save it for later to insert into a presentation or Word document report.
-In our example project, we chose to code a video image to further investigate Christmas tree decorations from the 1940s:
+In our example project, we chose to code a video image to further investigate a specific part of the video:

 Step 3: Code the Data

-If you are unfamiliar with coding in Qualitative Data Analysis, or you would like a refresher, check out this 5-minute tutorial.
-Let’s take a look at our example project.
-We created codes for the various phases of the storyline in order to both investigate what happens in each stage of the video and then to be able to compare the phases later in the research project.
+If you are unfamiliar with coding in Qualitative Data Analysis, or you would like a refresher, check out this 5-minute tutorial Let’s take a look at our example project.
+We created codes for the various actions of the elephants in order to compare them later in the research project.